jagotu/BACIL/thesis_text/thesis_text.md

 ## Performance benchmarks

-We performed all benchmarks mentioned here on a laptop with an AMD Ryzen 7 PRO 4750U with 8 cores and 16 virtual threads, a Base Clock of 1.7GHz and boost up to 4.1GHz, featuring 32 GB of RAM and running Windows 10.
+We performed all benchmarks mentioned here on a laptop with an AMD Ryzen 7 PRO 4750U with 8 cores and 16 virtual threads, a base clock of 1.7GHz and boost up to 4.1GHz, featuring 32 GB of RAM and running Windows 10.

 We ran the tests on GraalVM version: